 Each year, our family enjoys having a vegetable garden on our homestead.
-For most families, that means considering how much space you have versus what you want to grow, and strategic planting to ensure the plants get enough sun to produce a nice harvest.
+For most families, that means considering how much space you have versus what you want to grow, and strategic planting to ensure the plants get enough sun and water to produce a nice harvest.

 My family is a little different, though.
-The first thing we do before any plants or seeds go into our garden is tend to the compost pile.
-I will teach you how to compost at home.
+The first thing we do before any plants or seeds go into our garden is tend to the compost pile to create nutrient-rich compost to add to our garden soil.
+This guide will teach you all things composting!

-Aside from the environmental benefits of composting, which breaks down organic materials and transforms them into rich, fertilizing soil… composting is also:
+Aside from the environmental benefits of composting, which breaks down organic materials and transforms them into rich, fertilizing soil…composting is also:

 - Fun for the kids.
 You’ll win the best mom or dad award when you let your kids sift through the finished and half-finished compost and see what creatures have made their homes there.
 It’s got all the makings of a winning science fair project!